Shopify/polaris/src/components/PageActions/README.md

 ## Examples

 ### Default page actions

-Used on a resource pages (e.g. an individual order page or a product page) to let merchants take key actions at the bottom of the page.
+Used on a resource page (e.g. individual order or product page) to let merchants take key actions at the bottom of the page.
 Usually, the primary action is Save and the secondary action is Delete.

 ```jsx
 <PageActions